-On each man's brow hath Allah wrote his fate : - Many are destined to frequent my gate !
+On each man's brow hath Allah wrote his fate: - Many are destined to frequent by gate!

-They catch a glimpse of thee upon the roof : - By fixed Necessity they masturbate1 !
+They catch a glimpse of thee upon the roof: - By fixed Necessity they masturbate!
+141

-But thou and I are free2, as love is free ; We smoke and drink and smile, content to wait3.
+But thou and I are free, as love is free 142; We smoke and drink and smile, content to wait 143.

-The Zahid-sage is bound by dogma's chain, Looks up and worships - let the donkey prate !
+The Zahid-sage is bound by dogma's chain, Looks up and worships -let the donkey prate!